kevandcal/berlin-skate-map/README.md

 -   If it is raining or snowing, the precipitation's forecasted end is displayed
 -   If it is not raining or snowing, it is displayed whether/when precipitation is forecasted in the following 12 h
 -   If a user loads the page during daytime, a timer counting down remaining daylight is rendered

-## Future

--   Adding more skate spots to the database